BryanMorgan/rent-share-solana-rust/README.md

   await sendAndConfirmTransaction(connection, transaction, [accountOwner]);
 ```
 ### 2. Initialize Rent Agreement Account
-Initialize the rent agreement account data using the rental terms - duration, rent amount, and deposit amount.
+Initialize the rent agreement account data using the rental terms - duration, rent amount, and deposit amount - by invoking the program with instruction `0`.
-Also record the payee (owner) and payer (renter) to ensure future transactions are only between these two parties.
+This will also record the payee (owner) and payer (renter) public keys to ensure future transactions are only between these two parties.

 ```javascript
   const instruction = 0;